Purchases made through links earn us a small commission, at no extra cost to you.

 Start your day off by exploring Paris’ Latin Quarter.
 This neighbourhood is intellectual, arty and has been the heart of Parisian café culture since the 1920’s.
 It’s nice to simply wander around this area and casually visit some open-air markets and cafes.

-There’s also an interesting little church near the Pantheon called Saint-Étienne-du-Mont, which has the golden tomb of Sainte-Geneviève, the patroness of Paris.
+Near the Pantheon is an interesting little church called Saint-Étienne-du-Mont, which has the golden tomb of Sainte-Geneviève, the patroness of Paris.
 If you’ve seen the movie Midnight in Paris, you’ll recognize the church steps Owen Wilson’s character sat on before going back in time.

-End your morning by indulging in a tasty treat at a patisserie, a must do when in Paris!
+After visiting Eglise St-Sulpice, end your morning by indulging in a tasty treat at a patisserie, a must-do when in Paris!

 Catch the metro and head across the river to Montmartre.
-This neighbourhood was a rural village separate from Paris until 1860.
-In the 1880’s, Renoir and Toulouse-Lautrec helped shape Montmartre into a hub for artists, a legacy that continues today.
+This neighbourhood used to be a rural village but by the 1880’s, Renoir and Toulouse-Lautrec had shaped Montmartre into a hub for artists, a tradition that continues today.

 We highly recommend you save enough time after Montmartre to visit Palais Garnier, home to the Paris Opera.
-In my opinion, it’s one of Paris’ most stunning buildings!
+In my opinion, it’s one of Paris’ most stunning buildings thanks to a gilded interior that rivals the most luxurious of palaces!

 In the evening visit the Louvre, which many consider to be the world’s greatest art museum.
-Try and visit on a Wednesday or a Friday night when the museum is open late- until 9:45 pm.
+Inside you can see an impressive amount of masterpieces such as the Mona Lisa, Venus de Milo, Winged Victory of Samothrace, and Liberty Leading the People.
+Try to visit on a Friday night when the museum is open late- until 9:45 pm.
 Trust us, your visit will be far more pleasant without the crowds!

 Day 3: Visit Île de la Cité (Notre-Dame, Sainte-Chapelle and the Conciergerie)

-The Île de la Cité is where Paris was founded and to this day remains the heart of the city.
-It’s an interesting, historical part of town and it’s worth spending a good portion of your day here.
+Île de la Cité is the island where Paris was founded and to this day remains the heart of the city.
+It’s an interesting, historical part of town and worth spending a good portion of your day here.

 Bright and early, head to Notre-Dame Cathedral.
 Try and get there just after it opens around 8:00 am to avoid the line-ups and crowds.
 After visiting the inside of the cathedral, head around to the side to queue for a visit to the bell towers, which open at 10:00 am.
 It’s worth going up to see the famous gargoyles up close, plus you get a nice view of the city.